-It was while Joanne was sending a letter that the absence of a reliable supply system came to light.
-Joanne was out of A4 envelopes and apologised as she now had to walk about 100 metres to the stationary store to get some more envelopes.
-Amazingly, in an office of over 200 staff, she came back empty handed and red-faced.
+Secondly, it was while Joanne was sending a letter that the absence of a reliable supply system came to light.
+Joanne was out of A4 envelopes.
+Then, she apologised as she now had to walk about 100 metres to the stationary store to get some more envelopes.
+Amazingly, in an office of over 200 staff, she came back empty-handed and red-faced.
 “There are no A4 envelopes in the store – they’re due in tomorrow!”.

 Luckily, Clare overheard the conversation and came to Joanne’s rescue.
 “You should have asked me.
-I’ve plenty under my desk” and she produced a pile of A4 envelopes.
+I’ve plenty under my desk”.
+Next, she produced a pile of A4 envelopes.
 Later on, Paul, who sat beside Jenny, returned from a break.
 Jenny told Paul about the embarrassing episode with the envelopes (which increased the process step timing).
-“That wouldn’t have happened if I had been here” said Paul.
+“That wouldn’t have happened if I had been here,” said Paul.
 “That has happened to me before – I always keep a store of envelopes under my desk”.

-The thought occurred that there were probably more envelopes in that office than would be consumed in months.
+Then, the thought occurred that there were probably more envelopes in that office than would be consumed in months.
 Anyone who had lost time in the past had now created their own ‘store’ in the absence of a reliable system.
-As soon as those envelopes come in tomorrow, Joanne was going to create her own store.
+As soon as those envelopes come in tomorrow, Joanne decided she was going to create her own store.

-The solution was to implement a 2-bin kanban system.
-As most of the staff needed to print letters before using the envelopes, the 2-bin kanban ‘stores’ were located at each printer and serviced twice a day by the stationary suppliers.
+For this reason, the solution was to implement a 2-bin Kanban system.
+Most of the staff needed to print letters before using the envelopes.
+The Call Centre created a 2-bin kanban ‘stores’ which was located at each printer and serviced twice a day by the stationary suppliers.